duemori/calculator-backend/calculatorapi/README.md

 - To generate random string, third-party operation should be used (https://www.random.org/clients).

 Created using Java 17, Spring Boot 2.7.7, JPA, MySQL and Redis.
 Talking about tests, used JUnit, Mockito, DataJpaTest and H2.

+**Important:** The development is not finished.
+Expectation was to integrate this api with an authentication server using JWT, making it possible to identify with security the user logged and execute all operations just for him.
+For now, the userId is informed in every single operation.